European Unitary Patent and the Unified Patent Court (UPC)

 EPO Source

-How will this change your IP rights?
+How does this change your IP rights?

 • Reduced costs: You won’t need to launch parallel procedures in different Member States (translations, taxes, etc.)